The Purpose and Process of Medicines Review in UK Primary Care

 While medicines reviews are valuable, challenges remain:

-Time Constraints: Limited consultation time hinders in-depth patient interactions.
+- Time Constraints: Limited consultation time can hinder in-depth patient interactions.

 In the evolving landscape of healthcare, recognizing the importance of medicines reviews and supporting their implementation is crucial for patient well-being and effective treatment.